On this page

 When it comes to word-processing, different people will have different skill-sets.
 It is easier for the Poise editors to deal with text with minimal formatting than to deal with text that has been highly formatted using a different approach to ours.

-- use the built-in word-processor tool for inserting footnotes/endnotes (we don't mind which at this point)
+• use your built-in word-processor tool for inserting footnotes/endnotes (we don't mind which at this point)

 In addition, please observe the following simple guidelines: